I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmunlockpages.md

 <p>None</p>

 ## -remarks
-<p>The memory described by the specified MDL must have been locked previously by a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a>.
-If the specified MDL is mapped to system address space, <b>MmUnlockPages</b> releases this mapping before it unlocks the pages.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>.</p>

-<p>The memory described by the specified MDL must have been locked previously by a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a>.
+<p>The memory described by the specified MDL must have been locked previously by a call to <a href="..\wdm\nf-wdm-mmprobeandlockpages.md">MmProbeAndLockPages</a>.
 If the specified MDL is mapped to system address space, <b>MmUnlockPages</b> releases this mapping before it unlocks the pages.</p>

 <p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565421">Using MDLs</a>.</p>